spine-examples/todo-list/client/web/README.md

 In order to launch the Web application successfully:
  - make sure that Node.js is installed (it also includes `npm`);
- - if the server uses a custom Firebase project (not `spine-dev`), point the client to that project in `client/web/lib/firebase_client.js`;

 ## Running the application